They've already built the bunker

 A shockingly youthful Barack Obama talks to Valerie Jarrett in 2009, in front of a big shed.

-In the sequence of Google Earth historic aerials below, we see the site before construction in 2005, at the beginning of the Big Dig in 2010, and then after it had wrapped up in 2012.
+In the sequence of Google Earth historic aerials below, we see the site before construction in 2005, at the beginning of the Big Dig in 2010, and then after it had wrapped up in 2013.
 Notice the two structures that appear south of the East and West Wings.

 If you go and check this out yourself, you will see that the east shed appears sometime before 2007, doubles in size in 2013, and then is gone by the spring of 2016.
-The west shed appears sometime in 2007, and wraps up around the same time as the Big Dig in 2012.
+The west shed appears in late 2007, and wraps up around the same time as the Big Dig in 2012.
 You can also see a lot of utility work going on around the complex, as claimed.
 Now, maybe google is just busted, but I can only find the sketchiest discussions of these shed structures or the general scope of utility work.

 In the absence of anything else, let's look at aerials more closely.